IMPORTANT: Please scroll to the bottom of this episode for an important addendum to this podcast.

 Resources from this episode:

-“TheDNACompany” in Canada.
+-“TheDNACompany” in Canada (alternative to Dr. Dhanani).
 Click here for all the info you need.

 –Kion Research-backed, field-tested, no-BS supplements and solutions for superhuman health and performance.
 Use Kion Lean to support normal blood sugar levels and healthy energy metabolism, even after large, carb-rich meals.

 –Joovv Next-Level Light Therapy.
 See how Joovv can help you reach—and surpass—your health and fitness goals.
 Order with my link and get a special gift with your order!